Travel to Senegal

 Driving to Senegal

-West African borders are sometimes known for being troublesome to cross for novices to overland travel.
-Make sure that you have valid multiple-entry visas for all countries you are to cross, as well as a valid driving licence, insurance and proof of vehicle ownership.
+Make sure you have valid multiple-entry visas for all countries you are to cross, as well as a valid driving licence, insurance and proof of vehicle ownership.

-Another bit of advice would be to act confident and friendly when talking to immigration officers and border police, know a bit of conversational French and, even though we do not condone this, have a spare bit of cash if it comes to an officer asking you for a back-hander; it does happen unfortunately and it can speed things up tremendously.
+Another bit of advice would be to act confident and friendly when talking to immigration officers and border police, know a bit of conversational French and, even though we do not condone this, have a spare bit of cash if it an officer asks you for a back-hander; it does happen unfortunately and it can speed things up tremendously.

 Getting to Senegal by boat

-Senegal’s main port is Dakar.
+Senegal's main port is Dakar.
 It's one of the largest deep-water seaports along the West African coast.
-Other ports major commercial ports are found in Kaolack, Matam, Podor, Richard Toll, Saint-Louis and Ziguinchor.
+Other smaller ports are Kaolack, Lyndiane and Ziguinchor.

 There are several options if you want to travel to Dakar by sea.
-Cargo ships on their way from Europe offer passenger services and cruise ships run a regular service from various ports around the world.
+Cargo ships on their way from Europe may offer passenger services.
+Selected cruise ships also sail around West Africa.